Dsblima/Leituras/Coding/Clean Code.md

 ## Conclusion
 * Objects expose behavior and hide data.
 This makes it easy to add new kinds of objects without changing existing behaviors.
 It also makes it hard to add new behaviors to existing objects.
 Data structures expose data and have no significant behavior.
 This makes it easy to add new behaviors to existing data structures but makes it hard to add new data structures to existing functions.
 * In any given system we will sometimes want the flexibility to add new data types, and so we prefer objects for that part of the system.
 Other times we will want the flexibility to add new behaviors, and so in that part of the system we prefer data types and procedures.
 Good software developers understand these issues without prejudice and choose the approach that is best for the job at hand.

+# Chapter 7 - Error Handling

+* Error handling is important, but if it obscures logic, it’s wrong.
+* The caller must check for errors immediately after the call.
+Unfortunately, it’s easy to forget.
+For this reason it is better to throw an exception when you encounter an error.
+The calling code is cleaner.
+Its logic is not obscured by error handling.
+* The caller must check for errors immediately after the call.
+Unfortunately, it’s easy to forget.
+For this reason it is better to throw an exception when you encounter an error.
+The calling code is cleaner.
+Its logic is not obscured by error handling.

+## Write Your Try-Catch-Finally Statement First

+* One of the most interesting things about exceptions is that they define a scope within your program.
+When you execute code in the try portion of a try-catch-finally statement, you are stating that execution can abort at any point and then resume at the catch.
+* In a way, try blocks are like transactions.
+Your catch has to leave your program in a consistent state, no matter what happens in the try.
+For this reason it is good practice to start with a try-catch-finally statement when you are writing code that could throw exceptions.

+## Use Unchecked Exceptions
+* Consider the calling hierarchy of a large system.
+Functions at the top call functions below them, which call more functions below them, ad infinitum.
+Now let’s say one of the lowest level functions is modified in such a way that it must throw an exception.
+If that exception is checked, then the function signature must add a throws clause.
+But this means that every function that calls our modified function must also be modified either to catch the new exception or to append the appropriate throws clause to its signature.
+Ad infinitum.
+The net result is a cascade of changes that work their way from the lowest levels of the software to the highest!
+Encapsulation is broken because all functions in the path of a throw must know about details of that low-level exception.
+Given that the purpose of exceptions is to allow you to handle errors at a distance, it is a shame that checked exceptions break encapsulation in this way.

+## Provide Context with Exceptions
+* Each exception that you throw should provide enough context to determine the source and location of an error.
+* Create informative error messages and pass them along with your exceptions.
+Mention the operation that failed and the type of failure.
+If you are logging in your application, pass along enough information to be able to log the error in your catch.

+## Define Exception Classes in Terms of a Caller’s Needs
+*  when we define exception classes in an application, our most important concern should be how they are caught.
+* Wrappers like the one we defined for ACMEPort can be very useful.
+In fact, wrapping third-party APIs is a best practice.
+When you wrap a third-party API, you minimize your dependencies upon it: You can choose to move to a different library in the future without much penalty.
+Wrapping also makes it easier to mock out third-party calls when you are testing your own code.
+* Often a single exception class is fine for a particular area of code.
+The information sent with the exception can distinguish the errors.
+Use different classes only if there are times when you want to catch one exception and allow the other one to pass through.

+## Define the Normal Flow
+* The bulk of your code will start to look like a clean unadorned algorithm.
+However, the process of doing this pushes error detection to the edges of your program.
+You wrap external APIs so that you can throw your own exceptions, and you define a handler above your code so that you can deal with any aborted computation.
+Most of the time this is a great approach, but there are some times when you may not want to abort.

+## Don't Return Null
+* If you work in a code base with code like this, it might not look all that bad to you, but it is bad!
+When we return null, we are essentially creating work for ourselves and foisting problems upon our callers.
+All it takes is one missing null check to send an application spinning out of control.
+* It’s easy to say that the problem with the code above is that it is missing a null check, but in actuality, the problem is that it has too many.
+If you are tempted to return null from a method, consider throwing an exception or returning a SPECIAL CASE object instead.
+If you are calling a null-returning method from a third-party API, consider wrapping that method with a method that either throws an exception or returns a special case object.

+## Don’t Pass Null
+* Unless you are working with an API which expects you to pass null, you should avoid passing null in your code whenever possible.
+* In most programming languages there is no good way to deal with a null that is passed by a caller accidentally.
+Because this is the case, the rational approach is to forbid passing null by default.
+When you do, you can code with the knowledge that a null in an argument list is an indication of a problem, and end up with far fewer careless mistakes.

+## Conclusion
+* Clean code is readable, but it must also be robust.
+These are not conflicting goals.
+We can write robust clean code if we see error handling as a separate concern, something that is viewable independently of our main logic.
+To the degree that we are able to do that, we can reason about it independently, and we can make great strides in the maintainability of our code.